-The Higher English course is concerned with language of use to candidates in their current and future learning; language which is useful to them outwith the classroom in, for example vocational situations; and language that they use in everyday life.
+The National 5 English course is concerned with the language used by candidates in their learning, language which is useful to candidates outwith the classroom, and language that they use in everyday life.
 The aim of the course is to build on prior language and literacy learning, and to improve candidates' use of language.
-On completion of the course, candidates should be able to deal with and use language which is detailed and complex in nature.
+On completion of the course, candidates should be able to deal with and use language which is detailed in nature.